-Whether it’s higher absenteeism rates, lower staff productivity, plummeting staff morale, or the loss of skilled workers through resignation, the symptoms of bullying in the workplace come in many forms.
+Whether it’s higher absenteeism rates, lower staff productivity, plummeting staff morale, or the loss of skilled workers through resignation, the symptoms of bullying in the workplace come in many shapes and sizes.

 This anti-bullying guide will show you:

-Demonstrate what is bullying in the workplace and how to recognise it.
+Demonstrate what bullying in the workplace is and how you can recognise it.

 Unlock our Guide to Stop Bullying in the Workplace ➡